 A couple of weeks ago, we went to Las Vegas for Aaron’s birthday.
-I won’t say which birthday, but it was a big one.
-Something to do with hills and all that.
 I wanted to bake him a birthday cake before we left, but he had already had a day of indulgence with his coworkers followed by a pizza dinner with me, and we were about to leave for a gluttonous weekend, so I didn’t know when we were going to squeeze in the time or belly space for a cake.
 That’s when I decided to whip up the teeniest tiniest cake ever.
 It was just big enough to satisfy our sweet tooth before we headed off on our trip.

 I made the entire batter for the cake in a measuring cup, and both the cake and the frosting without a mixer.
 I baked this is my trusty little 4-inch cake pan, which I have gotten way more use of out of than I ever expected when I bought it.
 I used cake strips to prevent the cake from doming up, since I didn’t want to lose any of this already tiny cake.

 I’ve always used an electric mixer or my Kitchen-Aid to make buttercream, but since this was such a small amount of frosting, I used the wooden spoon method.
 It takes a little bit longer without a mixer, but there’s less clean up involved.
 I recommend taking your butter out and cutting it into pieces before you even start making the cake.
 That way it will already be softened by the time the cake has cooled and you won’t have to wait to make the frosting.

 This cake can easily made vegan.
 I’ve made it several times and just used whatever milk I have on hand- whole, 2 percent, soy, almond, etc. The butter in the frosting can be replaced with vegan butter, shortening, or a combo of the two.
 I used a chocolate frosting on this cake, but I’ve listed several flavor variations below.